Kianiket11/MIST-TASKPHASE/rail_fence_cipher.md

 ## Rail Fence cipher

 # Encryption
-#Encryption : This is a example of a Transportaion cipher.
+This is a example of a Transportaion cipher.
 It works in the following way:

 step 1:
 We select the number of rails or also called depth for the encryption. for example we take the depth as 3